mpdf/mpdf.github.io/configuration/configuration-files-v5-x.md

 (mPDF >= 4.0 && < 6.0)

-Three configuration files are included in the root folder of mPDF:
+Three configuration files are included in the root directory of mPDF:

 <table class="table"> <thead>
 <tr>